avinashw50w/TODO-app/README.md

 ## TODO app

-### Built using AngularJS and used ngStorage module for the local storage
+### Built using AngularJS and used ngStorage module for local storage purpose

 **A sample preview**